loopbackio/loopback.io/pages/en/lb4/Getting-started.md

 **All examples and snippets in the documentation use this flavor of JavaScript.**

-{% include note.html content= "
-This article will eventually cover:
+{% include note.html content="This article will eventually cover:
 - How to install the command line utility
 - Using the utility to scaffold the skeleton app
 - Running the app (node ., npm start)